 Ensure you have sufficient Google Drive storage:

-Many cloud transfer services have tiered pricing:
+Many cloud transfer services have tied pricing:

 Even with careful planning, you may encounter problems during transfers.